 Vacuum Card: Your robot butler’s companion

 The Vacuum Card does exactly what it says on the tin: it is a card developed specifically for robot vacuum cleaners.
-This Home Assistant Lovelace custom card gives you information on the device’s current state and allows you to execute commands, without the need to place any extra buttons.
+This Home Assistant Lovelace custom card provides you with information on the device’s current state and allows you to execute commands, without the need to place any extra buttons.
 Because I don’t own a robot vacuum, I have to go by the information provided in the GitHub repository, but considering it currently has 381 stars, it appears to have hit a cord in the community.

 Baked in to the card itself is support for just about every popular robot vacuum, including those from Roborock, Xiaomi, iRobot, and Ecovacs Robotics.
 If you wonder whether yours is supported, a full list of compatible models can be found in the repository.
 As the Vacuum Card relies on basic robot vacuum functions such as pause, start, stop, and return_to_base, most robot vacuums that can be integrated with Home Assistant should be able to be configured to use this card.
 You can even change the image displayed in the card with a PNG or SVG file of your own to match your exact model.
 To liven things up, there is also an animation you can enable or alternatively, you can select the compact card, where the image will be completely hidden.
 There is also the possibility of displaying a map, if available.

 The Vacuum Card for Home Assistant can display different information, depending on the status of the robot vacuum.
 For example, when the robot vacuum is docked you might want to display information on the filter and brushes, and when it is vacuum is cleaning a room or zone you can display the cleaning area and cleaning time.
 Several icons are displayed towards the bottom of the card.
 When clicked, these will execute a predefined command.
 For example, you could set scripts for zoned cleaning to be run.
-These shortcuts come in handy when the need for a manual zoned cleaning arises.
+These shortcuts are practical when the need for a manual zoned cleaning arises.

 The Battery State Card for the Home Assistant Lovelace dashboard is the spiritual successor to the Lovelace Battery Entity card, which appears to be stale but, unfortunately, hasn’t been archived on GitHub.
 The Battery State Card is one of the most customizable custom cards I have set up in my time using Home Assistant.
 Possibly, my favourite part of the Battery State Card is the ability to have it collapse.
 That way, I can keep my Lovelace dashboard looking clean, while still having the opportunity to view all battery states in one card.